johnsoh/Algorithms/README.md

 ----BearPaints // Maximization
 ----BearDarts2  // counting
 ---677
 ----FourStrings  // Combinatorics (Order Permutation)
-----PalindromePrime // Sieve of Erathonsis
+----PalindromePrime // Sieve of eratosthenes
 -Cpp
 --Header // where all our .h files are
 --Source // where all our .cpp files are